KavinTheG/KavinTheG/README.md

 I am a computer graduate from the University of Ottawa.

 - I'm interested in low-level programming
-- I'm currently working on a
-  - NES emulator written with C @ https://github.com/KavinTheG/NES
-  - Drone based on an stm32 and written with Rust!
-    - Check out my progress at https://github.com/KG-Drone-Project
-- I'm currently learning about embedded programming & osdev
 - Reach me @ kavin.balag@gmail.com

 <!--